All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Digestive Adjustments at 2.4mg

 If you tolerated the lower doses well, the jump to 2.4mg may bring only mild additional GI effects.
-However, some patients who had minimal symptoms earlier notice them more at this level.
+But some patients who had minimal symptoms earlier notice them more at this level.
 The most commonly reported side effects at this dose include:

 • Constipation: Slowed gastric emptying can reduce bowel movement frequency.
 Increasing water and fiber intake helps.